aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/enable-irsa/index.en.md

 eksctl utils associate-iam-oidc-provider --cluster eksworkshop-eksctl  --approve
 ```

-If you go to the [Identity Providers in IAM Console](https://console.aws.amazon.com/iam/home#/providers), and click on the OIDC provider link, you will see OIDC provider has created for your cluster.
+Go to the [Identity Providers in IAM Console](https://console.aws.amazon.com/iam/home#/providers) and see that the OIDC provider is created for Amazon EKS cluster.

 ![oidc](/static/images/iam/irsa/oidc.png)